Notes for Postgraduate Applicants

 - UK - Culham, JET, RAL, AWE, Universities of Oxford, Cambridge, York, Queen's Belfast, St. Andrews.

-- Europe - Jena, IPP Garching, Pisa, Ecole Polytechnique, CERN, Lisbon.
+- Europe - DESY, ELI, Jena, IPP Garching, Pisa, Ecole Polytechnique, CERN, Lisbon.

 - USA - Lawrence Livermore and Sandia National Labs, LLE Rochester, Princeton, Cornell, MIT.